Prosecutor: Ruggs drove 156 mph before fatal crash in Vegas - WHIZ News

 Ruggs’ attorneys, David Chesnoff and Richard Schonfeld, had argued that bail is by law meant to ensure their client returns to court, not to punish him.

-Bonaventure, who in January 2008 returned former football star O.J.
-Simpson to prison for violating terms of his pretrial release in an armed robbery case, warned Ruggs that if he didn’t comply with restrictions he faced re-arrest and a return to jail.
+Court records showed that Ruggs posted the $150,000 bond a short time later.
+His lawyer said he was released from jail Wednesday evening.

-Chesnoff said later that Ruggs should be able to post $150,000 bail.
+Bonaventure in January 2008 returned former football star O.J.
+Simpson to jail for violating terms of his pretrial release in the Las Vegas armed robbery case that eventually sent Simpson to prison.
+The judge warned Ruggs that if he didn’t comply with his release restrictions he faced re-arrest and a return to jail.

-Wolfson said outside court that he intends to file a second felony DUI charge against Ruggs related to injuries to Kilgo-Washington.
+Wolfson said outside court that he intends to file a second felony DUI charge against Ruggs related to Kilgo-Washington’s injuries.
 Bonaventure noted the couple have a 3-year-old daughter together.

 The district attorney said he might also file a weapon charge against Ruggs related to possessing a gun while under the influence of alcohol.
-Ruggs had a loaded gun in the car at the time of the crash.
+Police reported finding a loaded gun on the floor of the car after the crash.

 Bauman said Ruggs was uncooperative with police and medical workers, and his blood-alcohol level taken within the required two hours after the crash was 0.16%.
 Police said previously in a statement that Ruggs “showed signs of impairment.”

-“This is particularly tragic,” the prosecutor told the judge.
-He said that since 2013, the NFL Players Association has contracted with rideshare services to provide free transportation to members “specifically to prevent tragedies such as this.”
+The prosecutor told the judge that since 2013, the NFL Players Association has contracted with rideshare services to provide free transportation to members “specifically to prevent tragedies such as this.”

 Probation is not an option in Nevada for a conviction on a charge of DUI causing death or DUI causing substantial bodily injury.
 Both carry a possible sentence of two to 20 years in state prison.
 Added to a possible one to six years for reckless driving, Bauman told Bonaventure that Ruggs could face up to 46 years behind bars if convicted.